dominikhoebert/moodle-tools/README.md

 For some Apps User must be logged in using their moodle credentials (Moodle server and API service name can be changed for each user).
 Password will not be saved on the app.
-Instead the app tries to log the user into the moodle server.
+Instead, the app tries to log the user into the moodle server.

 ## Create Groups

-First App helps creating multiple groups and adding students automatically.
+First App helps create multiple groups and adding students automatically.
 First a CSV or Excel file has to be uploaded (file will not be saved on the apps filesystem).
-Target course can be chosen, table columns for groupnames and students email/moodle-id can be selected.
+Target course can be chosen, table columns for group-names and students email/moodle-id can be selected.
 Then missing students can be automatically enrolled into the course.
 Groups can be created and students added to them.

 ![Create Groups](screenshots/screenshot_create_groups.png)

 ## Errors

-If a error occours during runtime, usually a logout [http://localhost:5000/logout](http://localhost:5000/logout) and login helps.
+If an error occurs during runtime, usually a logout [http://localhost:5000/logout](http://localhost:5000/logout) and login helps.

 ## Usage